garydavenport73/spaid/README.md

 `The query string always returns a table which is an array of objects with attached metadata.`

-I will build a better page using the attached 'database like object' which is currently non-relational.
+I will build a better test page using the attached 'database like object' which is currently non-relational.
+Now that the project has gotten to a point where it can be used, I will build my first application with it soon.

-What is more important to me with this project is persistence between sessions and self-containment.
+What is more important to me with this project is persistence between sessions and self-containment, not so much that it is relational.

-`I'd simply like to be able to write some nicely interfaced basic desktop programs without the extreme solution of installing a complete server solution to serve and store date.`
+`I'd simply like to be able to write some nicely interfaced basic desktop programs without the extreme solution of installing a complete server solution to serve and store data.`

 `I also want to be able to open the page anywhere without installing anything to the pc, so I can write programs that I can use on my work computers.`